builab/DomainFit/example/example.md

 Example of a domain info file: `Q238X3.domains`

 > D1	10-21
+>
 > D2	32-157
+>
 > D3	183-223

-## Step 3: Saving domain-separated PDBs to `single_domains` directory using domain info files from the previous step.
+## Step 3: Saving domain-separated PDBs to using domain info files from the previous step.

+We will save one PDB for each domain in `single_domains` directory.
 In this step, we also filter all domains < 40 amino acids & > 1000 amino acids (the upper range is for the case the domain segmentation fails) using 10 processors.

 	save_domains_from_info.py pdb_files domains single_domains 40 1000 10